NOVEL-IN-PROGRESS

 "The Devil.
 He will not be expecting us."

-But Severine couldn't, and the words did little to calm her fears as to what mystery was about to be revealed.
 There at the docks, Severine glanced out the window.
 Miss Marie did not.
-It was as if she knew what awaited.
+It was as though she knew what awaited.
 Severine hardly could have.
-Down at the end of the lane, the carriage halted, and at a distance close to the dock, there stood Theory along with his men waiting near the big wagon still loaded with the debris of the razed laundry house.
+At a distance from the carriage stood Theory with his men, waiting alongside the big wagon still loaded with the debris of the razed washhouse.

 What were they doing over there?
 Severine asked Miss Marie, who held her head defiantly and yet remained silent.
-Yes, with her hands folded on her lap, Miss Marie sat quietly as if she was waiting for Mass to begin.
-She appeared to be unconcerned about anything at that strange hour.
+Yes, with her hands folded in her lap, Miss Marie sat quietly as if she were waiting for the Mass to begin.

 Severine watched closely.
-Her eyes darted back and forth from Miss Marie's somber countenance to Theory, seemingly merely waiting.
-They seemed to communicate in the silence with only their eyes.
-But then, through the fog, the men went to unloading the broken boards and piled them at the front of the fish shack.
+Her eyes darted back and forth from Miss Marie's somber expression to Theory's, which offered no tender smile this time.
+Through the fog, the men went about unloading the broken boards and piling them around the fish shack.
 But why were they so quiet?
 Who could they disturb?
-Only the sounds of the sea pounding at the dock pilings could be heard, along with a flock of angry seagulls early on the hunt for fish scraps that would later arrive with the fishing boats.
+Louder were the sounds of the sea pounding against the dock pilings, along with a flock of angry seagulls early in the hunt for fish scraps.

 With their task completed, Theory nodded to Miss Marie and went to the back of the shack, where he quietly opened the door to find Albin snoring away.
-He went back around and bowed to Miss Marie, who was waiting at the street next to her carriage.
-There she stood twisting her rosary through her fingers.
-She finally took a deep breath and nodded.
-At that the men returned the gesture and departed in their empty wagon.
-With that Miss Marie reached into the carriage for the candles.
+He went back around and bowed to Miss Marie, who waited at the street where she stood twisting her rosary through her fingers.
+She nodded.
+At that, the men returned the gesture and departed in their empty wagon, and Miss Marie soon reached into the carriage to retrieve the candles.

-"Come, child.
+"Come child.
 It's time we pay the Devil his due.
-We will send him back into hell for his transgression."
+We will send him back into hell for his violation."

 "Why are we here, Madame?"
-She asked once again.
+She asked again.

-"Child, as I told you, we are powerless at the moment they do not fear us."
+"Child, as I said, we are powerless at the very moment when they do not fear us."

 "But who?
 Who should fear us?"

 "Come, follow me to the edge of hell.
-There we will gaze down into Hades and yet walk away with our souls."
+There we will gaze down at Hades and yet walk away with our souls."

 "We will throw light in the Devil's face," she added.
 Her cape whipped in the wind.
 "And never again shall he return in the heavy dark.
 No, child.
-We will destroy his darkness with fire.
-Amen."
+We will destroy all his darkness with our fire."

-Miss Marie placed her lit candle in front of the pile of wood and kissed her rosary.
+Miss Marie placed the glass jar with the lit candle in front of the pile of wood and kissed her rosary.

-"Place the candle carefully at the base of the wood as though it is a desecrated altar dedicated to the Devil himself," Miss Marie exclaimed.
+"Place the candle carefully at the base of the wood as though it were a desecrated, unholy altar dedicated to the Devil himself," Miss Marie directed.

 "The Devil savors the red-hot flames, n'est-ce pas?"

-Safe in the depths of the glass jar the candle ignored the wind and burned brightly.
-Miss Marie gestured for Severine to follow suit with the other candle.
-Severine's eyes followed Miss Marie's every move, and she too crossed herself.
+Deep in the glass jar, the candle ignored the wind and burned brightly.
+Miss Marie gestured for Severine to place her candle.
+Severine did so, stood back, and she, too, crossed herself.

 "Come, child.
 We have completed our mission.
-God will bless us now and set fire to the Devil's dreams and so will drive him back into hell."
+God will now bless us and set fire to the Devil's dreams.
+It will serve to drive him back into hell."

-Through the wind, Severine followed Miss Marie back to the carriage but then heard the shattering of glass.
-She turned to see that the wind had blown the glass candle jars over along with their flames.
-At first, there arose a heavy smoke, but then fire spread rapidly through the splintered wood.
+Severine followed Miss Marie back to the carriage until she heard the shattering of glass.
+She turned to see that the wind had blown over the jars.
+At first, there arose a heavy smoke, but then a fire spread rapidly.
 The flames snapped and crackled as they raced up to the roof of the old fish shack.
-The acrid smoke choked the old lady and also drove the seagulls away.
-But the black crows, the very symbols of pending death, came to celebrate over the scraps they anticipated.
+The acrid smoke choked the old lady and drove the seagulls away.
+But the black crows, symbols of death, came to celebrate over the scraps they anticipated.

 Severine stood with her hand over her mouth.
 Her eyes filled with tears from the smoke the wind blew at them.

 She turned to smile at the roaring flames.
-But Severine did not smile.
-She heard his screams.
-Miss Marie turned and walked back to the carriage with hands draped over with her rosary as though egressing a Mass.
+But Severine did not smile because she heard his screams.
+Miss Marie turned and walked back to the carriage with her hands folded as though egressing a Mass.

-Albin ran out of the shack moments before the flames soared and the shack collapsed to ashes.
-He'd escaped hell but still, Miss Marie had served fire on him as she'd vowed.
+Albin ran out of the shack moments before the flames swallowed the shack and it fell to ashes.
+It would seem as though he'd escaped hell once more, but still, Miss Marie had served him fire as she'd vowed.
 She turned back one last time to smile at the stupid man before entering her carriage.

-Albin stood motionless, looking dazed and all so defenseless.
-But then he'd left his knife by the bag of cornmeal his head rested on, and it was also gone.
-So, now, as Miss Marie predicted, he could only feel the heat of hell cursing at his backside.
-But it would one day catch up with him and this time it would be Jane who smiled back at the stupid man.
+Albin stood there motionless, looking dazed and all so defenseless, but then he'd left his knife by the bag of cornmeal that his head rested on, and it was also gone.
+So, now, as Miss Marie had warned, he could only feel the heat of hell cursing at his beaten backside.
+Yet the sharpness of the night would again return, but this time it would be Jane who smiled back at the stupid man.
+She would plan her revenge for as long as she saved for her day of return.